The Jazz Butcher: Fire Records reissues, Live From Fishy Mansions (2017–2021)

-Death, Highest in the Land (2021-2022)
+Death, The Highest in the Land (2021–2022)

-On June 26, 2021, Fish and company went into the studio to record what would become The Highest in the Land.
+On 26 June 2021, Fish and company went into the studio to record what would become The Highest in the Land.
 Contributors included Max Eider, Dave Morgan, Tim Harries, Stevie Gordon, Joe Woolley, Simon Taylor, and Peter Crouch.
 Lee Russell was brought on to produce.

-On Sunday, October 3, Fish cancelled a scheduled "Fishy Mansions" show, citing exhaustion from a lack of sleep, possibly caused by sleep apnea.
+On Sunday 3 October 2021, Fish cancelled a scheduled "Fishy Mansions" show, citing exhaustion from a lack of sleep, possibly caused by sleep apnea.
 The session was rescheduled for the following Sunday.

-On Tuesday, October 5th, 2021, Pat Fish suffered a heart attack and died in his home in Northampton.
-He was interred on November 4, 2021, at Olney Green Burial Ground.
+On Tuesday 5 October, Fish suffered a heart attack and died at his home in Northampton.
+He was interred at Olney Green Burial Ground on 4 November 2021.

-Tapete released the song "Time" on October 9, 2021.
+Tapete released the song "Time" on 9 October 2021.

 A third box set, Dr. Cholmonley Repents; A-Sides, B-Sides and Seasides was released on November 12, 2021.
 This set was a compilation of singles and b-sides, as well as a live in-studio broadcast recorded at KCRW on December 6, 1989.

-The Highest in the Land was released on February 4, 2022.
+The Highest in the Land was released on 4 February 2022.

 Tributes

-On November 27, 2021, at the Dublin Castle in London, a show that Fish had been scheduled to perform became a tribute show.
-Performers included Joe Turner, Tim Keegan, Peter Astor, Rolo McGinty, Bid of the Monochrome Set, Peter Crouch, Sumishta Brahm and Dave Morgan.
+On 27 November 2021, at the Dublin Castle in London, a show that Fish had been scheduled to perform became a tribute show.
+Performers included Joe Turner, Tim Keegan, Pete Astor, Rolo McGinty, Bid of the Monochrome Set, Peter Crouch, Sumishta Brahm, and Dave Morgan.